glouppe/info8010-deep-learning/lecture6.md

 ## Pre-trained models

-- Training a model on natural images, from scratch, takes **days or weeks**.
+- Training a model on natural images, from scratch, takes days or weeks.
-- Many models trained on ImageNet are publicly available for download.
-These models can be used as *feature extractors* or for smart *initialization*.
+- Many models pre-trained on large datasets are publicly available for download.
+These models can be used as *feature extractors* or for smart **initialization**.
 - The models themselves should be considered as generic and re-usable assets.

 ---